Home Compare ARCAD.AS vs EN.PA

 Arcadis vs Bouygues: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Arcadis carrying a narrow edge on stability.
-Bouygues still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Arcadis carrying a narrow edge on profitability.
+Bouygues still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Bouygues carries the stronger setup — intact trend against Arcadis's broken trend.
 That leaves a split case: the structural lead stays with Arcadis, but the market is not currently confirming it.

 INDUSTRY COMPARISON